Argyle Company To Play Big Role At Trump Inauguration

 Follow CBSDFW.COM: Facebook | Twitter

-ARGYLE (CBS11) – From a warehouse in North Texas to the National Mall in Washington, D.C., employees at an Argyle company are getting ready for what they consider the biggest stage when it comes to their work.
+ARGYLE (CBS11) – From a warehouse in North Texas to the National Mall in Washington, D.C., employees at an Argyle company say they are ready for the big stage.

 GoVision has once again been contracted to provide huge LED screens for the masses that will gather in Washington, D.C. for the inauguration of President-elect Donald Trump on January 20.